geometric-intelligence/TopoBenchmark/README.md

       primaryClass={cs.LG}
 }
 ```
-If you find `TopoBenchmarkX` useful, we would appreciate if you cite us!
+If you find `TopoBenchmark` useful, we would appreciate if you cite us!